A qualitative inquiry into the experience of persons with chronic and delimiting psychiatric disabilities.

 Montana Queler, Ph.D. , William Alanson White Institute

 Field work start date: Spring 2012.

-Project completion: The project will be completed by December 2018, with the anticipated publication of a book, Lives interrupted: An analysis of life narratives of persons with chronic psychiatric struggles , edited by Michael O’Loughlin, Secial Arac-Orhun, and Montana Queler, and with contributions by all team members.
-The book is contracted to Lexington Books.
+Project completion: The project was completed in July 2019 with the publication of the book, Lives interrupted: Psychiatric narratives of Struggle and Resilience, edited by Michael O’Loughlin, Secial Arac-Orhun, and Montana Queler, and with contributions by all team members.
+The book has been published by Lexington Books.
 Lanham, MD.